-We are going to look at the UberRUSH API from a technical perspective and try coming up with common usage scenarios that an application developer will encounter when working with this API.
-This article is going to be useful if you plan on integrating UberRUSH into your application.
-Instead of working with the real API, we will make use of Uber’s API sandbox.
+We are going to look at the UberRUSH API from a technical perspective and try coming up with common usage scenarios that an app developer may encounter when working with this API.
+This article is going to be useful if you plan on integrating UberRUSH into your app.
+Instead of working with the real API, we make use of Uber’s API sandbox.

 We want to perform the following steps:

-1. Log in to the Uber API.
-We want to retrieve a valid OAuth2 token.
+- Log in to the Uber API.
+We want to retrieve a valid OAuth 2.0 token.

-3. Schedule a delivery.
-In order to start the delivery process, the delivery endpoint will be called.
+- Schedule a delivery.
+To start the delivery process, we call the delivery endpoint

 Signing up for Uber’s API